MoritzLost/ProcessWireDev/site/03-templating-and-development/05-processwire-responsive-images.md

 ---
 tags: post
 layout: post
+title: Using responsive images in ProcessWire
-title: "Case study: Responsive image component"
+menu_title: "Case study: Responsive image component"
+description: Learn how to create a reusable responsive image component using the ProcessWire API.
 ---

 # Component case study: Generating responsive images with ProcessWire and Twig

 Modern web design and development is rarely done in terms of finished pages.
 Instead, current trends lean towards a module- or component-based approach.
 This can be seen in the tooling available for web design (Figma, Sketch) and in the popular frameworks for web development (React, Vue, etc).
-The tutorial on [Content Sections](/repeater-matrix-content-sections) demonstrates one such approach to building pages with dynamic content sections.
+The tutorial on [Content Sections](/processwire-flexible-content-sections) demonstrates one such approach to building pages with dynamic content sections.
 Beyond that, working in terms of reusable components can be a major productivity boost, especially when you're building base components that can be used in multiple sites.

 This tutorial is a case study that demonstrates how to build a flexible, developer-friendly component for a *responsive image* component (the first section contains an introduction to responsive images in HTML).
 The component will be generic enough to use in most sites.